eltoncrego/vroom-app/android/fastlane/README.md

 ```
 fastlane android deploy
 ```
-Deploy a new version to the Google Play
+Deploy a new production build to Google Play Store

 ----